Puppy Proof Your Home to Set Them Up for Success.

 An example of a time out is to withdraw your attention from them or put them in their crate for a time out.
 Be sure to keep time-outs short and be sure that the time-out environment is less rewarding to the dog than the original environment.

 Example: Your puppy jumps up on you.

 Solution: Turn your back to them, ignore them, remain silent until they settle into the sit position.
 As soon as they settle, immediately mark the behavior by saying "yes" and immediately administer a treat.
 Over time they will learn that jumping up causes you to withdraw attention and when they settle down they get a reward.

 "ah-ah-ah!" or "NO!"
 Used to stop or decrease behavior.
 To be effective it must be paired with some other form of punishment or a distraction to refocus the dog's attention.
-Deliver in firm, deep voice, but not with emotion or anger.
+Deliver in a firm, deep voice, but not with emotion or anger.

 In general, physical punishment is not recommended, especially with assistance dogs.
 It can negatively influence your relationship with your dog.
-It can result in emotional reaction or aggression.
+It can result in emotional reactions or aggression.
 It can be easily misused, and in the hands of an unskilled trainer, can escalate to abuse.
-Most importantly, you may cause your dog to become fearful or lose their confidence to train.
+Most importantly, you may cause your dog to become fearful or lose its confidence to train.
 However, if you have tried positive reinforcement training and you don't have the patience or you need to correct some bad behaviors, I highly recommend Don Sullivan's "The Dog Father" using the "Command Collar".
-Get the large command collar - you can remove or add links back in any time to adjust for their size.
+Get the large command collar - you can remove or add links back at any time to adjust for their size.
 This training definitely works, it gets results right away, and the physical punishment is limited and easy for anyone to administer.